Top 5 2nd Quarter Trades of De - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were DeDora Capital, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Detalus Advisors, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Nuveen ESG Large-Cap Value ETF has a price-earnings ratio of 13.69 and a price-book ratio of 2.27.
+In terms of valuation, SPDR Portfolio S&P 500 ETF has a price-earnings ratio of 18.64 and a price-book ratio of 3.58.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-DeDora Capital, Inc. reduced their investment in ARCA:IVV by 8,391 shares.
-The trade had a 1.54% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $411.02.
+During the quarter, Detalus Advisors, LLC bought 22,008 shares of ARCA:SHM for a total holding of 28,908.
+The trade had a 0.61% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, DeDora Capital, Inc. bought 101,968 shares of ARCA:SPDW for a total holding of 125,213.
-The trade had a 1.48% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $31.13.
+During the quarter, Detalus Advisors, LLC bought 37,455 shares of ARCA:SPAB for a total holding of 320,544.
+The trade had a 0.58% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $26.56.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, DeDora Capital, Inc. bought 24,302 shares of ARCA:VYM for a total holding of 175,800.
-The trade had a 1.25% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $107.61.
+Detalus Advisors, LLC reduced their investment in BATS:MTUM by 5,056 shares.
+The trade had a 0.45% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $146.9.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard High Dividend Yield Indx ETF has a price-earnings ratio of 15.43 and a price-book ratio of 2.58.
+In terms of valuation, iShares MSCI USA Momentum Factor ETF has a price-earnings ratio of 17.71 and a price-book ratio of 3.63.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.